kraker/alexkraker.com/content/posts/learn-ansible.md

 Seriously, if you want to learn Ansible, go buy this book.

 This is the single greatest resource I found for learning Ansible.
-Actually, go buy this first, and then [write a few little playbooks](#write-little-playbooks), if you haven't already.
+Actually, go buy this first, and then [write 1-2 useful playbooks](#write-little-playbooks), if you haven't already.

 Jeff Geerling does a really superb job of working through all of the important concepts of automation and Ansible, including some DevOps and CI/CD stuff.
 I would say if you do nothing else, work through (most of) the chapters in this book, and that's 80-90% of what you need to know to become proficient with Ansible.
 The rest will come from experience as you build things with it.

 And do this sooner rather than later.
 I wish I had read this sooner.
 Some of the